freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/1-textures.md

 Since we will not physically cut out *all* holes into the playfield mesh, there will be many smaller and some bigger holes where posts, pins, screws, wire guides, bumpers, and other things are attached to.
 Sometimes they are even visible, but not recognizable as a full-featured hole.

 Masking those elements out allows us to use a proper height map later when creating the materials.
-It also allows us to replace the scanned wood with a high quality material, and still be able to exactly know where to position elements on the playfield.
+It also allows us to replace the scanned wood with a high-quality material, and still be able to exactly know where to position elements on the playfield.

 ![Ink Mask (closeup)](illustrator-fake-holes-mask-closeup.png)